Skip to main content

 Corps member with children.

-Whether you’re a grad student, a young professional a few years out of college, or a mid-career pro, your management, communication, and problem-solving skills can play a vital role in ensuring that kids in low-income communities receive an equitable education.
+Whether you’re a grad student, a young professional a few years out of college, or a mid-career pro, your management, communication, and problem-solving skills can play a vital role in ensuring that kids in low-income communities receive an equitable and excellent education.

-Making an Impact With Your Unique Skills
+1. Making an Impact With Your Unique Skills

 This is not your average 9-to-5.

-As a corps member, you will be at the forefront of tackling educational inequity and increasing opportunity for kids in one of 51 high-need regions across the country.
+As a corps member, you will be at the forefront of tackling educational inequity and increasing opportunity for kids in one of the nearly 40 regions across the country.
 Every day you’ll use your talents and prior experiences to address systemic injustice in the classroom and the broader community.
 This means that you’ll work closely with different people and groups on a daily basis, including other teachers in your school and district, partner organizations in your community, TFA alumni, and, of course, students and their families and caregivers.

 “Nothing can take the place of classroom experience in systems leadership—it is absolutely critical that the people making staffing, strategy, and policy experience have that context and experience, and TFA provides just that.”